projectara/greybus-spec/source/device_class.rst

 .. c:function:: int get_shutdown_temperature(u32 *temperature);

-    Returns a value indicating the total capacity in mAh of the battery.
+    Returns a value indicating the temperature at which a battery will automatically shut down.

 Greybus Battery Message Types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^